 Once you have filled the whole sheet up with bunny heads let them dry a bit.
 Then put a few drips of water in a cup with a small amount of activated charcoal.
 Mix together.
 Cut off the cotton tip of a Q-tip and dip it into the charcoal blend and dab on eyes and a nose to the bunny.

 These make great Peeps, bunny heads and hearts.
 Perfect for a healthy Easter snack.
 This recipe makes 133 bunny heads.

 These bunny heads hold well but do not stack well because of the sticky marshmallow factor.
-If you need to stack them sprinkle them with cinnamon (if you are non-GAPS you can sprinkle them with powdered sugar, arrow root powder or cocoa powder).
+If you need to stack them sprinkle them with cinnamon (if you do not have deep microbiome damage, you can sprinkle them with powdered sugar, arrowroot powder or cocoa powder).
 We have tried these in the dehydrator to make a cookie and it’s a different variety, more like shelf stable taffy.
 Freezing them makes them like taffy also.